Fruit Bites: Meet the Orange

 Q: It's hard to imagine, but some kids might not know you.
 Tell us what you look like and how you taste.

 Orange: Well, I'm orange outside and in -- so, pretty much, they named the color after me.
 My skin is a little bumpy, and you don't want to eat it.
-Inside you'll find juicy sections that you can separate and eat like candy.
+Inside you'll find juicy sections that you can pull apart and eat like candy.
 If I'm sliced right, I look like wheels.
 I taste tangy, sweet, and refreshing.

 I'm told that, after chocolate and vanilla, I'm the world's favorite flavor.